 Therapies include tools, services and teaching methods that can help your child reach their full potential.
+Experts recommend 25 hours of structured therapy per week for preschool-aged children.

 Talk to your child's pediatrician for more information about therapies.
 Learn more about recommended therapies before your child begins treatment.
 Talk to experienced parents, look into the research supporting it and make sure you have a good understanding of what is involved before beginning any therapy for your child.